 Three guys with afore-mentioned equipment and a sucky leaf truck.
 The sucky leaf truck seems a good idea on the whole: a truck with caged sides and giant hoover tube on the back.
 So why not just have the guys with rakes and brooms - for all the reasons above?
 It was especially 'Huh'? when the wind got up adding to the leaf-blowage, creating attractive brown and golden spirals; then to redistribute the piles over the road and into shop doorways.

-Right better load up the rake and get over to my gardening job where I shall listen to birds and think about other useless inventions.
+Right, better load up car with rake and other human-driven tools and get over to my gardening job where I shall listen to birds and think about other useless inventions.